pehrs/vscode-vespa/README.md

 ## Known Issues

-### YQL Syntax
+### YQL (.yql) Syntax

-The syntax is just reusing the [vscode JSON syntax](https://github.com/microsoft/vscode/blob/main/extensions/json/syntaxes/JSON.tmLanguage.json) until we have time to create a custom YQL syntax.
+This is work in progress.

+We have started working on this by copying the [vscode JSON syntax](https://github.com/microsoft/vscode/blob/main/extensions/json/syntaxes/JSON.tmLanguage.json) to a new [yql textmate syntax file](syntaxes/yql.tmLanguage.json) and added some simple coloring for the `yql` parameter.

+### Schema (.sd) Syntax

+This is work in progress.

+We have started working on this in a new [yql textmate syntax file](syntaxes/sd.tmLanguage.json)

 ### Zipkin traces
 The zipkin traces are work-in-progress as the Vespa trace format is quite hard to parse.
 We have use the [TransformVespaTrace.jsx](https://github.com/vespa-engine/vespa/blob/master/client/js/app/src/app/pages/querybuilder/TransformVespaTrace.jsx) from [Vespa](https://github.com/vespa-engine/vespa) as the "source of truth" on how to parse the Vespa traces.

-### Output view

-The results output view will not be saved if you close vscode.

 ### Language Server

 In the source code there is a beginings of a
 [language server](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) in the [server/](server/) dir.
-This is not enabled as the features it gives, at the moment, is limited.
+This is not enabled as the features it gives, at the moment, are limited.

 ## Release Notes